SkwalExe/learn-rust/course/functions/README.md

 }
 ```

-Exemple, write a function that says `🔔 TIME TO EAAT` x times:
+Exemple, write a function called `hello` that says `🔔 TIME TO EAAT` x times:
 ```rust
 fn hello(x: i32) {
     for _ in 0..x {